astral-projects/gomoku-web/code/jvm/docs/README.md

 ### Implementation Challenges

-- **Database Design**: Finding the best way to represent the data in the database was a challenge.
+- **Database design**: Finding the best way to represent the data in the database was a challenge.
   We had to consider the data integrity, the performance and the flexibility of the database, and was no easy task to find the best balance between these aspects.
-- **Abstracting Code**: We tried to abstract the code as much as possible, using interfaces, abstract classes and generics, to make the code more reusable and easier to maintain.
+- **Abstracting code**: We tried to abstract the code as much as possible, using interfaces, abstract classes and generics, to make the code more reusable and easier to maintain.
 But sometimes we lacked the knowledge to abstract the code in a better way.
-- **The Concurrency Problem**: Since the application will run later in a distributed environment, which means that multiple instances of the application will be running at the same time, we needed to ensure that the application was thread-safe.
+- **The concurrency problem**: Since the application will run later in a distributed environment, which means that multiple instances of the application will be running at the same time, we needed to ensure that the application was thread-safe.
 We had to make sure that the database transactions were atomic and isolated, but finding the most optimal solution for addressing this concurrency issue was demanding.

 ### Further Improvements

+- **Improve logging system**: We only implemented the basic logging for the application, but we could improve the logging by adding more information to the logs, such as given each request a unique id, and then log the id in each log message.
 - **Siren media type**: The Siren media type is a hypermedia type that allows the client to navigate through the API and discover the available resources.
   We didn't have the time to implement this media type,